lumenvox/helm-charts/README.md

 to provide you with the necessary license configuration as well as overall system configuration steps

+### NOTE
+When making us of a custom DNS hostname suffix please be sure to enter the full suffix as pet the example below:
+.domain-name.com

 To see all configurable options, visit the chart's values.yaml, or run the following: